ThompsonL/HackWitUs18/README.md

 # BugleApp (Private Repository)
 Non Profit Organization ( NPO ) social media App for volunteers and NPO's.
-Allows NPO's and users to create their own profile, events, post events to a timeline, and instant message members.
+Allows NPO's and volunteers to create their own profile, events, post events to a timeline, and instant message members.

 ## 1. Login using firebase
 Users can login to their accounts using the login screen